 Fishbourne Meadows

-On this walk, children will enjoy paddling in the river, crossing the wooden footbridges and viewing the large colony of swans that reside here.
+On this walk, children will enjoy paddling in the river, crossing the wooden footbridges and viewing the large colony of swans that reside here in summer.

 The Basics

-Terrain: Flat coastal paths, meadows and some narrow bridges
+Terrain: Flat coastal paths, meadows, boardwalks, some narrow bridges, gets muddy in winter

 Dogs: Yes